LZ497/News-Headline-Classification/README.md

 # News Headline Classification
 Team members: Keqin Liu, Linpei Zhang, Lu Zhang
 ## 1.Introduction
+NLP applications are very popular in text classification and sentiment analysis.
+In this project, we want to
 ## 2.Data Preparation
 ### 2.1 Data Collection
 Data is collected from .... with labels.
 The dataset is split into 2 parts, 80% training dataset and 20% testing dataset.